 Don’t stay there.

-Fight back and move forward – which might require force on your behalf.
-Admit this is how your life is right now and push through positively.
+Fight back and move forward—which might require force on your behalf.
+Admit this is your life right now and push through positively.

 How Do You Move Forward While Experiencing Unemployment?